Post-Discovery First Aid ~ Thriving Beyond Infidelity

 At first, we may remain silent about infidelity for a number of reasons such as shame, isolation, or a feeling that we are "protecting" our partner or relationship.
 Inevitably, not sharing builds pressure inside us that wants release through healthy sharing with others, such as in a support group, with a therapists, or with friends or family.
 Sharing is a doorway to healing, and an absolutely critical aspect of recovery.

+As much as you are able, take a stance of acceptance and gratitude.
 Many members who recover and heal ultimately feel grateful for the affair in that it was the catalyst for a transformation in themselves and/or their relationships.
 We can also be grateful for any redeeming factors that we may have, for example ...

 Balance recovery and rest by sensing when you are feeling and slowing down or taking a break.
 This can also apply to therapy, reconciling with your partner, talking about the affair, reading books on infidelity, taking courses, and more.
 At first, the betrayal will seem to dominate your life, but eventually you will be able to have little moments, and (eventually) entire days when you won’t think about it.
 Your progress is not only gauged by your capacity to let little bits of healthy “normalcy” back into your life, it depends on your ability to do so.